-- By the law, the surrogate must be older than 18 years with no age limit, and is determined based on the status of her health.
-The recommended age by the ministry of healthcare is from 18 till 36 years old.
+- By the law, the surrogate must be older than 18 years with no age limit and is determined based on the status of her health.
+The recommended age by the ministry of healthcare is from 18 to 36 years old.

 - She must be a natural mother of at least one child.

 - She must be mentally and physically capable of becoming a surrogate mother.